 The National Family Caregiver Support Program (NFCSP) was established in 2000.
 This program is funded under OAA Title III-E to provide support services to family members and informal caregivers who are caring for a family member aged 60 and older, any age individual with Alzheimer's disease or related dementia, grandparents providing care to children under the age of 18, and older relatives providing care to adults ages 19-59 with disabilities.
-The goal of the program is to create best practices that reduce caregiver stress and burden through service benefits such as: information about local services and supports; assistance from the Aging Services staff to help caregivers access support services; individual and family counseling, support groups, and training; respite care for caregivers; and supplemental services to assist with incontinence supplies and assistive devices.
-Aging Services will continue to collaborate with KINSHIPND to coordinate services, and maximize the use of funds.
-In addition, Aging Services will collaborate with the National TA Center on Grandfamilies and Kinship families to increase capacity to serve and support grandfamilies and kinship families where deemed appropriate.
+The goal of the program is to reduce caregiver stress and burden through service benefits such as:

+information about local services and supports; assistance from the Aging Services staff to help caregivers access support services; individual and family counseling, support groups, and training; respite care for caregivers; and supplemental services to assist with incontinence supplies and assistive devices.